shraeya-iyer/yoga_pal/README.md

 ### 1. Install Dependencies

-Make sure you have Python 3.8+ installed, then run:
+Ensure you have Python installed, then run:

 ```bash
 pip install -r requirements.txt